Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 ##### StarLink-PG

 This port group will be used to service the WAN facing interface on the Source Edge in the Lab Environment.
+Ideally, the lab environment would utilize StarLink on both ends, but as of the time of development, the COSMIAC-RAPID Lab Environment only had access to a single StarLink terminal.

 This will be the primary source of data-flow, as the overarching goal of the system is to run Network performance analyses on commercial SATCOM internet service providers.
 The StarLink service is the first of three to be integrated with our Environment, and will be the main point of focus for this series of Network performance tests.

 1. Click on the `Add port group` button.
 2. Name the new port group `StarLink-PG`, or whatever the naming scheme dictates.